 Popular Parenting Styles & Labels From the Last 3 Decades

-The Categorized Event of Parenting
+The Categorization of Parenting

 The idea of categorizing different parenting "styles" has made it to the nightly news and sold millions of parenting books worldwide.
 It's also a highly-marketable topic on the internet with hundreds of online-parenting publications.